Halliwell Hobbes

 Herbert Halliwell Hobbes (16 November 1877 – 20 February 1962) was an English actor.

 Early years

-The future actor was the son of William Albert Hobbes (1841-1909), a Warwickshire solicitor, and his wife, Marion Hobbes, née Dennis, (1838-1925).
-His schooling came at Trinity College in Straford-on-Avon.
+Hobbes's schooling came at Trinity College in Stratford-upon-Avon.

 Career

-Hobbes's stage debut was as a member of Frank Benson's company, in the role of Tybalt in Romeo and Juliet in 1898, playing in Shakespearean rep alongside actors such as Ellen Terry and Mrs Patrick Campbell.
-His earliest American work was as an actor and director from 1906, before moving to Hollywood in early 1929 (aged 51) to play older men's roles such as clerics, butlers, doctors, lords and diplomats.
-He remained a British subject throughout his life.
+Hobbes's stage debut was as a member of Frank Benson's company, in the role of Tybalt in Romeo and Juliet in 1898.
+In 1908 and 1910 he played Prince Michael in The Prince and the Beggar Maid at the Lyceum Theatre in London.

+Of his performance in a 1923 production of Ferenc Molnar's The Swan, Benjamin De Casseres wrote:

-Receiving fewer film roles during the 1940s (though he still managed to have been in over 100 films by 1949), he moved back to Broadway by the mid-1940s, appearing in Romeo and Juliet as Lord Capulet and continuing there until late 1955.
+Hobbes moved back to Broadway by the mid-1940s, appearing in Romeo and Juliet as Lord Capulet and continuing there until late 1955.
 By 1950 he had moved to American television in the diverse playhouse format.

 A heart ailment caused Hobbes to retire in 1956.

 Personal life

 In 1915, Hobbes married Nancie Brenda Marsland, an actress.
-They had one son.
-He increased the sunkenness of his cheeks by having his four 12-year-molars removed.
+They had one son, actor Peter Hobbes.